 With 10 years’ experience of subtitling for broadcast television and 10 years’ experience in independent film exhibition, now Matchbox Cineclub are combining the two to explore provision for D/deaf audiences.
 We’ve produced subtitles for Guy Maddin’s The Green Fog, Douglas King’s Super November, Rob Christopher’s Roy’s World and Mark Cousins’ 14-hour documentary Women Make Film.

-Clients include Caledonian Mumblecore, Cample Line, Ctrl Shift Face, Document Film Festival, DoMeRight Productions, Edwin Morgan Trust, Edinburgh Artists’ Moving Image Festival, Film Hub Scotland, Glasgow Film Festival, Glasgow School of Art, Glasgow Short Film Festival, Hopscotch Films, Inverness Film Festival, A Kind Of Seeing, Leith Late, Matchbox Cineclub’s Weird Weekend (and all other Matchbox screenings), Scottish Mental Health Arts Festival, Take One Action Film Festival and This Way Up.
+Clients include Berwick Film & Media Arts Festival, Caledonian Mumblecore, Cample Line, Ctrl Shift Face, Document Film Festival, DoMeRight Productions, Edwin Morgan Trust, Edinburgh Artists’ Moving Image Festival, Film Hub Scotland, Forum Cinema Hexham, Glasgow Doors Open Day, Glasgow Film Festival, Glasgow School of Art, Glasgow Short Film Festival, Hopscotch Films, Inverness Film Festival, A Kind Of Seeing, Leith Late, Macrobert Arts Centre, Matchbox Cineclub’s Weird Weekend (and all other Matchbox screenings), Scottish Mental Health Arts Festival, Serious Facilities, Take One Action Film Festival and This Way Up.

 For more information about our services, our rate card or even just to chat about subtitling, email email@example.com.

 Check out our dedicated YouTube playlist for captioned trailers here.